Silviu-D/balance-and-more-st-ives-trifold-brochure/README.md

 You can preview brochure images above.
-A full PDF export is available upon request or in the `/exports/` folder (if included).
+A full PDF export is available upon request or in the `/exports/` folder.
 Contact for permission to view high-res print files.